 4. Deep compacted snow and ice are a brilliantly blue color because deep water absorbs red light (and when deep enough green light) appearing blue.
 Swimming pool blue and turquoise blue are other blue colors of water.
 Read about blue snow and blue water.

 5. Suspended animation is a case of the power turned off.
 A common example of this is plants that produce seeds with a protective coating; those seeds can be stored for months and years.
 In the presence of water, dried out seeds can regenerate into plants and renew the cycle of life.
 Other examples include yeast and bacteria that can live in a preserved state as long as they are not exposed to water.

 Even more interesting are reports of bacteria that can live for eons if they are desiccated.
 For example, there are reports of extracting and reviving Bacillus spores from salt crystals and from buried amber that are millions of years old.

 6. Selenium, Molybdenum, and Iodine are essential for living creatures.
 Yet there does not seem to be an obvious reason for this, as these elements are surrounded by others that are toxic (Arsenic, Cadmium, and Tellurium, for example).
 Interestingly, Bromine may be an essential trace element.
 There could be a pattern that will explain which elements are invited to be part of living beings and which are not.

 Such an explanation should also elucidate why some life forms are better able to metabolize toxic elements at higher temperatures.
 This will be the subject of future articles.

 Learn about water -

-We use our experience to create yours.
 Water, living atoms and molecules are fascinating.
 We want to share our knowledge and excitement with you.